 First, go to mbtabackontrack.com.
 The site has data on Reliability, Ridership, Financials, and Customer Satisfaction.
 Feel free to explore each section.
 When you are ready, go to the Ridership section.
 Then click on More Data, where we will download the 2016 ridership data.

-Select Ridership and the dates January 2016 to December 2016.
-Click on Download.
+Under Ridership, click on 2016 to download the data for that year.
 Move it to your Working Directory .
-Then, rename the file to: mbta_ridership_2016.csv.
+Unzip the file, and then rename the weekday_ridership_2016.csv file to: mbta_ridership_2016.csv.

 Back on the page where you downloaded the data, click on [PDF] Data Dictionary.
 This document describes the contents of the variables of the data.
 Fortunately, the MBTA Performance Dashboard provides detailed descriptions of all the data.
 Often, public datasets do not provide good documentation.
 In this case, you may find you need to do additional research such as contacting the maintainers of the data when questions pertaining to the data arise.